 Limitations

 A thorough statistical methodology was used to perform comparisons between XANTUS and ROCKET AF.
 However, the results are based on a model, and all the limitations attached to such a methodology apply here.
+Notably, although the use of individual patient data from XANTUS and MAIC allowed adjustment for differences between the XANTUS and ROCKET AF populations, unobserved differences may have resulted in residual confounding.
 Using individual patient data from ROCKET AF would have been preferable, but such data were not available for this analysis.

 Re-weighting the individual patient data for XANTUS with an increased number of baseline characteristics in some of the sensitivity analyses, particularly the CHA2DS2-VASc components model, resulted in a low effective sample size (N<1000); results in smaller populations should be interpreted with caution.

 Finally, differences in rivaroxaban dose between XANTUS and ROCKET AF were not considered in this analysis.
-In XANTUS, patients could have received dosing that was different from the label recommendation,6 and inappropriately dosed patients were not excluded from this analysis.
+In XANTUS, some patients received dosing that was different from the label recommendation (15% of patients with a documented creatinine clearance ≥50 ml/min initially received rivaroxaban 15 mg once daily, and 36% of patients with a documented creatinine clearance <50 ml/min initially received rivaroxaban 20 mg once daily),6 – inappropriately dosed patients were not excluded from this analysis.

 Conclusions

 The low rates of major bleeding, stroke and vascular death in the rivaroxaban-treated XANTUS population were generally consistent with the results from ROCKET AF, and comparing the outcomes of the appropriately adjusted XANTUS population with those from the phase III ROCKET AF confirmed the validity of the XANTUS real-world experience.
-This study also demonstrates the use of MAIC as an effective tool for cross-trial comparisons.

 Acknowledgements